Sign in

 4. Input and output shaft diameters

-5. Couple of start of the motor: C = Nm
+5. Starting torque of motor: C = Nm

 Flexible Couplings